twikah/twikah.github.io/_posts/2021-01-21-outsystems-datepicker-pt2.md

 <br>

 &nbsp;&nbsp;&nbsp;&nbsp; 1.
-I selected the Screen that contains de the Date Pickers, **selected the OnReady option on its event property** to create the *OnReady* action;
+I selected the Screen that contains the Date Pickers, **selected the OnReady option on its event property** to create the *OnReady* action;